BBK-PiJ-2016-22/cw-ds/README.txt

 I have included the other solution as well, and the files are placed in the folder named extra.

-Despite the instructions of not using external libraries I chose to create JUnittests and inlude these, they are not a part of the submission as such but a mereextra for the sake of praticing JUnit.
+Despite the instructions of not using external libraries I chose to create JUnit tests and inlude these, they are not a part of the submission as such but a mereextra for the sake of praticing JUnit.